 To find out more or to book a place for your school, please contact firstname.lastname@example.org.

-Year group Year 9 Location Lancaster University campus Date 18th March 2020 Gatsby benchmark links 3, 6 and 7
+Year group Year 9 Location Lancaster University campus Date TBC Gatsby benchmark links 3, 6 and 7

 At Lancaster University we offer a programme of activities to ensure all students have the opportunity to thrive during their studies and successfully progress into graduate employment or postgraduate study.
 Read more about our Student Success Officers and the Lancaster Success Programme on our Student Success webpage.